shalivan/shalivan.github.io/_posts/ART/0061-01-01-LevelDesign.md

 ---

 # Visuals
-generally more effective when it makes contextual narrative sense i
+generally more effective when it makes contextual narrative sense

 ### Usable Visual